 - Varsity Tutors AP US History Practice Quizzes

-- Matching and Multiple Choice Short Practice Quizzes
+- Matching and Multiple-Choice Short Practice Quizzes

 Look at you!
 You're practically drowning in a sea of free practice questions!

-How to Use AP US History Practice Exams
+How to Use AP US History Practice Exams in Each Semester

-Writing a coherent and argumentative essay that incorporates six or seven different sources in just 50 minutes is a tough skill to master!
-Try to come up with an essay-writing process that works well for you so that you're a pro by the time the test rolls around.
+Writing a coherent argumentative essay that incorporates six or seven different sources in just 50 minutes is a tough skill to master!
+Try to come up with an essay-writing process that works well for you so that you're a pro by the time the AP test rolls around.

 Fill in any little holes in your memory.
 You never know if they'll come back to haunt you on the AP test. *spooky musical interlude*

-Essential AP US History Practice Testing Tips
+AP US History Practice: 4 Essential Testing Tips

-In many cases, several answer choices are historically accurate, but only one is directly supported by the evidence in the excerpt or illustration.
+In many cases, several answer choices are historically accurate, but only one will be directly supported by the evidence in the excerpt or illustration.
 Look for direct connections, and don't make too many assumptions based on your prior knowledge.

-Tip #2: Plan Out Your Essays
+#2: Plan Out Your Essays

-When you have to write an essay on a timed test, it can sometimes end up an unfocused, disorganized mess.
-This is exactly what you don't want on the AP US History exam.
+When you have to write a timed essay, it can sometimes end up an unfocused, disorganized mess.
+This is exactly what you don't want to happen on the AP US History exam.
 Hold yourself back from starting the writing process immediately, even if you're anxious about not finishing in time.

-Tip #3: Get Comfy With the Document-Based Question
+#3: Get Comfy With the Document-Based Question

 Write notes next to each piece of source material to give yourself a basic idea of what it is and how it could be used to support the points you plan on making in your essay.
-You should come up with a strategy for approaching these questions that works for you before you're face-to-face with the DBQ on the real AP test.
+You should also come up with a strategy for approaching these questions that works well for you before you're face-to-face with the DBQ on test day.

-Tip #4: Incorporate Background Information (Wisely)
+#4: Incorporate Background Information (Wisely)

 Just remember to be careful with using outside information.
 Don't fact-vomit all over the essay with everything you've ever learned about a topic.
 Structure your thoughts so that any outside information relates directly to the main argument of your essay.

 Always build sturdy conceptual bridges between tidbits of outside knowledge and the main argument of your essay.

-- Tip #3: Get Comfortable with the Document-Based Question
+- Get comfortable with the Document-Based Question

 With these tips in mind, you can take full advantage of the practice materials, become a master of US History, and show the AP test who's boss!